California Real Estate photo source: Unsplash

 Proponents and opponents of these bills agree that the lack of housing crisis.
 Nonetheless, the hope is that these new bills will lead to more housing and more common ground solutions.
 Time will tell.

-The 40th Annual Santa Barbara International Film Festival is rolling out the red carpet Tuesday,…
+The 41st Santa Barbara International Film Festival (SBIFF) is set to transform the "American Riviera" into a…

 You may be wondering why a real estate blog would post something about Martin Luther King.…